EternityForest/AnyoneCanDoIt/MathELI5.md

 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 14, 15, 16, 18, 20, 21, 24, 25, 27, 28, 30, 32, 35, 36, 40, 42, 45, 48, 49, 50, 54, 56, 60, 63, 64, 70, 72, 75, 80, 81, 84, 90, 96, 98, 100, 105, 108, 112, 120, 125, 126, 128, 135, 140, 144, 147, 150, 160, 162, 168, 175, 180, 189, 192

+## Associativity

+An operation is associative if you can repeatedly do it in different orders and get the same result.

+Addition is associative.
+4 + 3 + 7 is the same as 7 + 3 + 4.

+Multiplcation is not.
+(2 \* 4) \* 8 is not 2 \* (4 \* 8).

+## Category Theory

+A category is a math object.
+It is a graph made of objects with arrows between them having certain special properties.

+Arrows are operations that turn one node into another, as far as I can tell, and they can be added together, and this addition is associative.

+Adding the arrow that gets you from A to B, with the arrow that gets you from B to C, results in an arrow from A to C.

+It is, or can be, central to the foundations of math.

+## Set Theory

+These are apparently very important and used to define some of the fundamentals of math

+A set seems to be, as far as I can tell, what it sounds like.
+A set of other objects.
+They can be numbers, other objects, other sets... and they can even contain themselves!

+### Closed Under?

+A set is "Closed under" some operation if doing that operation to members of the set gives you another member.

+The set of all real numbers is closed under addition because adding any two numbers results in a number, not something that isn't a number.

+### Does the set of all sets that do not contain themself contain itself?

+This question is Russel's Paradox.
+It made a big stir around the turn of the 20th century.

+## A Monoid

+A monoid is a structure that has a set, which is closed under some associative binary operation, that has an identity element.

+A binary operation is something that takes 2 inputs.

+Addition is associative because it does not matter what order you do the operations in.

+An identity element is something that doesn't do anything when you use it as one of the inputs to that binary operation.
+With addition, zero is the identity element.

+"Adding whole numbers" is an example of a monoid.

+To you and I this probably seems about as interesting as giving a special name to "All buildings over 500 feet tall with 3 residents named Kyle in a city starting with P".

+But this structure shows up in so many places that it is apparently a big deal.
+I include it here for that reason, and as an excuse to go over associativity and identity elements.
+Identity in particular is one you'll actually want to know.

+### A Monad

+A monad is a monoid in the category of endofunctors.
+You'll hear this as a semi-joke a lot.

+Apparently, people who truly understand them see them everywhere and can use them in All kinds of situations when programming.

 ## Proofs